ptitSeb/gl4es/README.md

  * FogCoord or Secondary colors are not supported
  * GL_TEXTURE_3D are just a single 2D layer (the 1st layer).

+If you use gl4es in your project (as a static or dynamic link), please mention gl4es in you readme / about / whatever.

 ----

 Compiling